stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 #### variant

 - Each stack accepts a *variant* variable.
-This is a string that begins with a letter and ends with a hyphen.
+This is a string that begins with a letter.
 It should contain only alphanumeric characters and hyphens.
 Characters must be in lowercase.
 It must have a maximum length of 10 characters.
 This enables various use cases, such as testing, blue-green deployment and disaster recovery.
 - The *variant* should have a default value of an empty string.
 - If you are using a Terraform workspace, the *variant* should be the name of the workspace.